Evaluating LLM-generated code for domain-specific languages: molecular dynamics with LAMMPS: Future Work

 \section{Future Work}

-Developing an autonomous workflow capable of translating natural language physics descriptions into reliable MD simulations requires addressing the gap between runnable code and scientifically valid workflows.
-LLMs frequently generate syntactically correct scripts; however, producing code that fully captures the intended physical and scientific constraints remains a substantial challenge \cite{verduzco2023gpt}.
+Translating natural language physics descriptions into reliable MD simulations requires more than runnable code; it requires scripts that capture the intended physical and scientific constraints \cite{verduzco2023gpt}.
 In scientific DSLs such as LAMMPS, correctness is not determined solely by syntax but also by the consistent handling of units, geometries, boundary conditions, and material-specific parameters, as well as by the semantically correct ordering of commands.
-In practice, model performance is highly sensitive to prompt formulation and iterative refinement.
-While users often improve outcomes through experimentation and prompt adjustments, this process assumes both domain expertise and an understanding of the LLM's behavior.
+Our results show that current LLMs produce syntactically valid scripts with growing reliability but still fall short of this fuller notion of correctness, particularly on coupled multi-step workflows.
+The agentic skill demonstrated here begins to close that gap by delivering structured validation feedback inside the generation loop, and the small-scale results suggest this is a productive direction.
+Several open challenges remain, however, before such workflows can be considered routinely reliable: assessing scientific correctness automatically, characterizing agentic behavior at scale, growing the validation infrastructure with the community, and integrating generation with FAIR simulation-data ecosystems.